rubenarslan/codebook/cran-comments.md

 ## Submission
 * Bugfix release to make compatible with skimr 2.0.0
+* Sorry for taking so long, I'm on parental leave.
+I hope simply submitting a fixed version is the right way to proceed (the package got archived).

 ## Test environments
 * local OS X install, R 3.5.2